-Knowing is not doing: 4 keys to making sure you are actually making progress.
+Knowing is not doing: 4 keys to actually making progress.

-When you want to make a change in your habits, it is common for people to start researching all the different options to make that change.
-They will find products that say they can help, they will find experts whose methods are the best and all the activity starts to feel pretty good.
+When people want to make a change their habits, a common place to start is with research about all the different options.
+They will find products that say they can help.
+They will find experts whose methods are the best.
+The effort expended and the activity starts to feel pretty good.
 The research is movement.
 The studying is progress.
 Or, that is how it feels.
 The reality is that many people never make it past the research phase.

 Knowing is not doing.